jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

     TCTTCCACTACCgtcccgtcttttttttttttttttttttttttttttttttttttttctttatgtcagttttttttgtgctttagtattgggttcccttgtttgcccgagggctcccaggcccagatttgggctaaccaaagggaccccg TCTTCCACTACC    0:12    0:0:0   ACCGATAGGTGTCTGAGCGTCCACGTTTTAGAGCTAGAAATAGCAAGTTAAAATAAGGCTAGTCCGTTATCAACTTGAAAAAGTGGCACCGAGTCGGTGCTTTTTTAAGCTTGGCGTAACTAGATCTTGAGACACTGCTTTTTGCTTGTAC MBD1_ATAGGTGTCTGAGCGTCCAC       4:24  0:0:0
     CTTAATTTGGTGggaagattttttttttttttttttttttttttttttaagtactttaagtaagctttttttaggctttagccgtgggttcccctgttagcccgggaggtccccgggcccaatctgggcctaacagagaggccccgtacaa CTTAATTTGGTG    0:12    0:0:0   CCGTAACTTGAAAGTATTTCGATTTCTTGGCTTTATATATCTTGTGGAAAGGACGAAACACCGCAGGACTCACACGACTCTTCGTTTTAGAGCTAGCAATAGCAAGTTAAAATAAGGCTAGTCCGTTATCAACTTGAAAAAGTGGCACCGT TET2_CAGGACTCACACGACTATTC       63:83 1:0:0
     TCGTACATACGGtggtttttttttttttttttttttttttttttttttttttttttttttttttttgtttttttttttttttgtttttttttttgtgtcctttgttttcactggggctcccaggtccatatccggtgttaccagagaaacc TCGTACATACGG    0:12    0:0:0   ATCATATGCTTACCGTAACTTGAAAGTATTTCGATTTCTTGGCTTTATATATCTTGTGGAAAGGACGAAACACCGCAGGATTGGGGGCGAGTCGGGTTTTAGAGCTAGAAATAGCAAGTTAAAATAAGGCTAGTCCGTTATCAACTTGAAA DNMT3B_CAGGATTGGGGGCGAGTCGG     75:95 0:0:0

-11,597 of 227,621,653 read pairs have valid cell and feature barcodes.
-Note: This is not a sgRNA enrichment library.

 |